 Stop being so concerned with what you’ve convinced yourself that you need (validation), and start identifying what you DON’T need.
 I wish someone would have sat me down and told me this 15 years ago: You don’t need ANYONE to validate what you ALREADY KNOW.

 Yes, being empathized with and acknowledged is great, but if you don’t know how to validate your own intuition, values, morals, beliefs, gut feelings and perception, you’ll forever be at the mercy of and dependent on the unreliability of another person’s compass.
 If you know that what someone did was hurtful, wrong, disrespectful and unkind, WHY do you need the other person to validate YOUR judgment?
 YOU know and that’s enough.
-If you know that you’ve been treated terribly and the other person can’t recognize it, who waste your time?
-The moment that you realize you are going to have to be the emotional training wheels for a grown adult, RUN.
-All it takes is acting upon your intuition ONE TIME and your backbone, confidence, self-respect, and self-love will unconditionally build.
+If you know that you’ve been treated terribly and the other person can’t recognize it, what’s the point in wasting your time even more?

 How to stop seeking validation STEP #4: Clean up the contradictions.

 If you’re looking for someone to validate you that, through their actions, has INVALIDATED you… wtf are you doing?
-It’s pointless!
+This is illogical!
 Speak with your actions, pick up the pieces of your broken heart, and move on.

 The short-term pain WILL hurt, but it WILL pass.
 Why trade it for the long-term agony of fracturing your dignity (and setting yourself up for more “please validate me” relationships)?